 Note: The biennial statement does not update your registered agent information.
 To change your registered agent, you must file a separate Certificate of Change.

 Nonprofits must provide a full board roster, revenue figures, and their IRS Form 990 package.
-The Charities Bureau will not accept IRS Form 990-N as sufficient for New York filing; organizations that only filed 990-N with the IRS must file at least a 990-EZ with the Charities Bureau.
+The Charities Bureau will not accept IRS Form 990-N as sufficient for New York filing; organizations that only filed 990-N with the IRS must still provide additional financial information for state purposes.

-If your nonprofit's total revenue and support exceed $250,000, you must include a CPA review report.
+If your nonprofit's total revenue and support exceed $250,000, you must include compiled financial statements prepared by a CPA.
+If revenue exceeds $500,000, a CPA review report is required.
 If revenue exceeds $1,000,000, an audit report is required.
+Note that organizations with revenue between $750,000 and $1,000,000 should verify their specific audit requirements directly with the Charities Bureau, as official guidance documents show varying thresholds.

 Online biennial statements accept a single electronic sign-off from any authorized officer, member, or manager.
-CHAR500 filings are stricter: both the president (or another authorized officer) and the chief financial officer must e-sign.
+CHAR500 filings are stricter: both the president (or another authorized officer) and the chief financial officer, treasurer, or another person with fiscal responsibility must e-sign.
 These must be different individuals.

 Missing New York's annual report deadline triggers immediate consequences that escalate quickly.
-The state flags your entity as "delinquent," creating operational restrictions that can severely impact your business activities.
+The state flags your entity as "past due," creating operational restrictions that can severely impact your business activities.
 This includes:

 Can I file my biennial statement early?

-No. NYDOS instructs filers not to file before the due month.
+No. The DOS instructs filers not to file before the due month.
 New York only accepts filings during your entity's anniversary month.
 The filing period is the calendar month in which the biennial statement is due.

 What happens if my LLC or corporation information changes after filing?